chenyu-01/laps-react/README.md

 - `src/` folder App.jsx is the main entry point for the application
 - `src/components/` folder contains all the React pages.

-For every page, please contain your react component within `<Layout><Layout/>` to have Header in every possible Page
+For every page, please contain your React component within `<Layout><Layout/>` to have Header in every possible Page

 ## Test User Account